7RU7H/Archive/Tools/Authentication-Attacking/Bruteforce-Login-Tools/Hydra-Cheatsheet.md

 # Hydra Cheatsheet

-Hydra Password Cracking Cheetsheet, the [Original](https://github.com/frizb/Hydra-Cheatsheet), this one is four years old so I made some additions.
+Hydra Password Cracking Cheatsheet, the [Original](https://github.com/frizb/Hydra-Cheatsheet), this one is four years old so I made some additions.

 Always consider adding the `-e`
 ```bash